vickyfikria/ledbox_phy3/README.md

 # This is repository / history log for convert pyhton 2 to python 3 of product ledbox tech4sport
+## installation/getserialnumber.py

+!This is data flow to get serial number as response (images/getserialnumber.png)

 ## ledbox/www Web Server : Apache
 ### Install apache2 and php
 Install apache2 :